AdaCore/spark2014/docs/ug/appendix.rst

    supported in classwide preconditions.
 GNATprove does not raise an error, but results of proof may be incorrect.

 #.
-Constants declared in loops after the loop-invariant are handled as
+Constants declared in loops before the loop invariant are handled as
    variables by the tool.
-This means in particular that any information about their values needed after the loop-invariant must be stated explicitly in the invariant.
+This means in particular that any information about their values needed after the loop invariant must be stated explicitly in the loop invariant.

 Portability Issues
 ==================